Nando's: Corporate affairs

 Both The Guardian newspaper (UK) and the American non-profit publication ICIJ received documents in July 2014 revealing the details of past and present offshore clients of wealth managers Kleinwort Benson, including the Nando's restaurant group.
 The Guardian published its belief that, through the use of businesses in Malta, Guernsey and the Netherlands, Enthoven legally reduces the group's UK corporation tax bill by "up to a third."
 According to the British newspaper, Enthoven's profits eventually accumulate in the Kleinwort Benson-managed "Taro III Trust" that is based in Jersey and contains at least £750 million.

 While no member of the Enthoven family agreed to speak with The Guardian, a company representative explained that UK tax laws are not applicable to Enthoven, as "he is not resident in the US or the UK."
 The spokesperson also stated that, in the UK, Nando's paid corporation tax of £12.6 million on a profit of £58.2 million for the year ending February 2013.
 In its 2023 tax strategy, the company states that "Nando's policy is to maintain its tax affairs responsibly and transparently.
 Nando's doesn’t enter into transactions simply to secure tax advantages."

+Social Impact

+Alongside his management roles with Nando's, co-founder Robert Brozin has been involved in various social-impact initiatives.
+He founded Goodbye Malaria, an initiative supporting malaria-elimination programmes in southern Africa and was involved in establishing the Harambee Youth Employment Accelerator, which works to improve employment opportunities for young people in South Africa.
+Brozin has also supported initiatives focused on revitalisation of Johannesburg's inner city and the future of Chris Hani Baragwanath Academic Hospital.
+His philanthropic work has been recognised within South Africa's Jewish community, including through his receiving the 2023 Kirsh Family Lifetime Achievement Award in honour of Helen Suzman at the Absa Jewish Achiever Awards.